ewal31/mysite/README.md

 - [ ] make use of the above compression tools
 - [ ] make site usable on different screen sizes
+- [ ] clean up presentation of references